Dance Science

 DAN 210T Rider Dances Rep&Produc:Tech 1 Credits

-This course prepares the dance student for the creating of dance through critical analysis, reading, writing and practical assignments.
-Students will examine creative process as applied to dance artists and various forms of dance.
+This course prepares the dance student for the creation of dance through critical analysis, reading, writing and practical assignments.
+Students will examine the creative process as applied to dance artists and various forms and genres of dance.
+Weekly choreographic studies that deal with space, time, energy, gesture, and form are assigned.

 DAN 300 Lecture & Studio in Dance 2 Credits